mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [John Rabe](https://en.wikipedia.org/w/index.php?title=John_Rabe&oldid=1207822865) - John Heinrich Detlef Rabe (23 November 1882 – 5 January 1950) was a German businessman and Nazi Party member best known for his efforts to stop war crimes during the Japanese Nanjing Massacre (also romanized as Nanking) and his work to protect and help Chinese civilians during the massacre that ensued.
+The Nanking Safety Zone, which he helped to est...

 - [Pirahã people](https://en.wikipedia.org/w/index.php?title=Pirah%C3%A3_people&oldid=1209357592) - The Pirahã (pronounced [piɾaˈhɐ̃]) are an indigenous people of the Amazon Rainforest in Brazil.
 They are the sole surviving subgroup of the Mura people, and are hunter-gatherers.
 They live mainly on the banks of the Maici River in Humaitá and Manicoré in the state of Amazonas.
 As of 2018, they number 800 individuals.
 The Pirahã people do not call th...

 - [Chicken gun](https://en.wikipedia.org/w/index.php?title=Chicken_gun&oldid=1194769968) - A chicken gun or flight impact simulator is a large-diameter, compressed-air gun used to fire bird carcasses at aircraft components in order to simulate high-speed bird strikes during the aircraft's flight.
 Jet engines and aircraft windshields are particularly vulnerable to damage from such strikes, and are the most common target in such tests.
 Alth...